JoshuaDeKlerk/231207_JoshuaDeKlerk_DV200_Plant-Shop/README.md

 - The `JWT_SECRET` should be a strong, random string to ensure the security of your JWT tokens.
 - The MongoDB connection string should be a valid URI for connecting to your MongoDB instance.

-Feel free to customize this template further to fit the specifics of your project.